-Purpose: To provide the FTOs with the knowledge that they are expected to recognize issues that might cause substandard performance in their Trainees and to be able to effectively deal with those issues by developing training goals and remedial training plans and delivering the requisite remedial training.
+Purpose: FTOs are expected to recognize issues that might cause substandard performance in their trainees and to be able to effectively deal with those issues by developing training goals and remedial training plans and delivering the requisite remedial training.
+FTP SACs are expected to ensure that remedial training and scenarios are conducted effectively and within Department guidelines and standards.